 Mission & Biography Edwin IJpeij

-How to change this is a part of Edwin’s artistic quest.
+The mission of Edwin IJpeij is a part of his artistic quest, of which the start you can read in his biography on this page.
 It is an unpredictable journey along all sides of humanity including the natural strength of women and gender inequivalency.
 Edwin has already discovered that nudity is the ultimate expression of freedom, power and pureness.
 Sometimes soft, sometimes sweet and sometimes spicy, yet always sensual, attractive and strong, that are reflected in his artworks.

 It is a given fact that women and men are not equal.
 However, Edwin sees women and men as equivalent.
 Because, we, women and men, have all in common that we have 46 chromosomes.
 For Edwin it is normal that women and men are equivalent and he wonders why there are in a civilised society mainly women have less rights compared to men.
 Is is related to the increasing taboo on sensuality and nudity that is chasing the human development?